rachelnicole/robokitty/README.md

 ### Setting up your Particle Photon

+A great guide can be found right on the Particle site [here](https://docs.particle.io/guide/getting-started/connect/photon/), but I will walk you through it!
+I'm going to assume you're doing this from scratch and don't have anything installed on your computer.

 First thing you need to do is power up the photon, plug in the cable and connect it to your computer.

+Now you need to install Node, for sake of ease, go to the [Node site](https://nodejs.org/) and grab the latest version.

+Once you've gotten Node installed, the next step differs depending on if you're using a Mac OS or Windows.

+If you are on a Windows machine, please follow the steps called "Installing the Particle Driver" and "Opening the Command Prompt" which you can find [here](https://docs.particle.io/guide/getting-started/connect/photon/#installing-the-particle-driver).

+Now it's time to install the Particle CLI (Command Line Interface).

 ### Firmware
 Now we need to flash the Photon with new Firmware.
-We're going to be using (VoodooSpark)[https://github.com/voodootikigod/voodoospark].
+We're going to be using [VoodooSpark](https://github.com/voodootikigod/voodoospark).
 We can do this